Walk to School Day Details

 Walk to School is NOT a drop-off event.
 You must walk with your child, or make arrangements for a responsible adult to be in charge of them.
 The only exception is older students who normally walk to school without supervision can do so.
 Chaperones help lead the routes, but are not responsible for individual students.

-Let us know if you would like to chaperone this morning.
+We can use chaperones and helpers for the event!
 It’s a responsible walk to school, with hopefully a lot of kids (and parents) but an unwinding, healthy and fulfilling walk back home again.
-Let us know what route you would like to help out on : firstname.lastname@example.org.

 Be smart and alert.
 Avoid dangerous behaviors!